joedawson/youtube/README.md

 **You need to check that a `refresh_token` exists within this value.
 If this is correct, you're all set to begin uploading. **

+You will also want to disable the routes used for authorization as they will no longer be required since you are now autheticated.
+The token you just reviewed, assuming as a `refresh_token` will automatically be handled.

 # Upload a Video

 To upload a video, you simply need to pass the **full** path to your video you wish to upload and specify your video information.